lukecarroll15/CSCI3100-Project/docs/USER_MANUAL.md

 - Shows tasks due today that are not completed.
 - Tasks are ordered by priority.
 - Click a task to open **Task Details** and update it as usual.

-### Reminder about saved state

-Dashboard search, filter, scroll position, and open panels are saved locally so they restore on refresh.

 ## 11) Tasks and calendar